mlabs-haskell/cardano-open-oracle-protocol/README.md

 > NOTE:
 > The `coop-deployment.json` file is intended to be shared with the users of the Protocol to enable them to assert proper script addresses and token authenticity.

-The [GOD wallet](#todo) can be discarded after the Protocol Genesis and the [Authentication Authority aka AA wallet](#todo) takes the role as the root wallet of the Protocol that has the ability to issue new [Authentication Tokens](#todo) to [Authenticator wallets](#todo).
+The [God wallet](coop-docs/02-plutus-protocol.md#god) can be discarded after the Protocol Genesis and the [Authentication Authority aka AA wallet](coop-docs/02-plutus-protocol.md#authentication-authority) takes the role as the root wallet of the Protocol that has the ability to issue new [Authentication tokens](coop-docs/02-plutus-protocol.md#auth-token) to [Authenticator wallets](coop-docs/02-plutus-protocol.md#authenticator).
 More on that later...

 > NOTE:
-> The [Authentication Authority](#todo) wallets MUST be kept safe as their compromise impacts the integrity of the entire system.
+> The [Authentication Authority](coop-docs/02-plutus-protocol.md#authentication-authority) wallets MUST be kept safe as their compromise impacts the integrity of the entire system.
 Trust in a particular COOP Publisher eventually reduces to this wallet.

 Continuing, we should be able to already inspect he state of the Protocol by using a provided `coop-get-state` bash function: